Our ongoing Q&A series features Carillon Tower affiliate managers sharing their diverse investment philosophies and thoughts on the market.

 Interest rate activity and the return of volatility have focused attention on income markets.
 Eagle Asset Management Managing Director James Camp shared his thoughts on strategy in this space.

 Interest rates are still very low compared to long-term historical averages.
 Meanwhile, companies have been increasing their dividends at a rapid pace due to the cash windfalls from fiscal stimulus and an expanding economy.
 This has created unique opportunities where investment-grade companies have stocks that out-yield their bonds.
-For investors who are comfortable with a company that fits this criteria, we think it makes sense to buy that company’s equity since it provides higher income as well as possible upside potential due to stock price appreciation.
-These situations are not the norm, but they have become more common given the current low interest rate environment.
+For investors who are comfortable with a company that fits this criteria, we think it makes sense to buy that company’s equity since it provides the potential for higher dividend income as well as possible upside potential due to stock price appreciation.
+These situations are not the norm, but they have become more common given the current low-interest-rate environment.
 We believe a blend of bonds, preferred securities and carefully selected common stocks can provide similar income and total returns to high-yield bonds, but with much lower risk.

 Eagle Asset Management provides a broad array of fundamental equity and fixed-income strategies designed to meet the long-term goals of institutional and individual investors.
 Eagle’s multiple independent investment teams have the autonomy to pursue investment decisions guided by their individual philosophies and strategies.